 Section 125.09 | Bid conditions or terms - preferences.

-(A) Pursuant to section 125.07 of the Revised Code, the department of administrative services may prescribe such conditions under which competitive sealed bids will be received and terms of the proposed purchase as it considers necessary; provided, that all such conditions and terms shall be reasonable and shall not unreasonably restrict competition, and bidders may bid upon all or any item of the supplies or services listed in such notice.
-Those bidders claiming the preference for United States and Ohio products outlined in this chapter shall designate in their bids either that the product to be supplied is an Ohio product or that under the rules established by the director of administrative services they qualify as having a significant Ohio economic presence.
+(A) Pursuant to sections 125.07, 125.071, and 125.072 of the Revised Code, the department of administrative services may prescribe such conditions under which competitive sealed bids, competitive sealed proposals, and bids in reverse auctions will be received and terms of the proposed purchase as it considers necessary; provided, that all such conditions and terms shall be reasonable and shall not unreasonably restrict competition, and bidders may bid and offerors may propose upon all or any item of the products, supplies, or services listed in such notice.
+Those bidders and offerors claiming the preference outlined in this chapter shall designate in their bid or offer either that the product or supply is produced or mined in the United States and is either an Ohio product or that the product, supply, or service is provided by a bidder or offeror that qualifies as having a significant Ohio economic presence under the rules established by the director of administrative services.

-(B) The department may require that each bidder provide sufficient information about the energy efficiency or energy usage of the bidder's product or service.
+(B) The department may require that each bidder or offeror provide sufficient information about the energy efficiency or energy usage of the bidder's or offeror's product, supply, or service.

-(C) The director of administrative services shall, by rule adopted pursuant to Chapter 119. of the Revised Code, prescribe criteria and procedures for use by all state agencies in giving preference to United States and Ohio products as required by division (B) of section 125.11 of the Revised Code.
+(C) The director of administrative services shall, by rule adopted pursuant to Chapter 119. of the Revised Code, prescribe criteria and procedures for use by all state agencies in giving preference under this section as required by division (B) of section 125.11 of the Revised Code.
 The rules shall extend to:

 (1) Criteria for determining that a product is produced or mined in the United States rather than in another country or territory;